 The Non-executive Directors are available to discuss any matter stakeholders might wish to raise

 The Board acknowledges its responsibility for determining the nature and extent of the significant risks it is willing to take in achieving its strategic objectives, and for the Group’s system of internal control.

 The Board has carried out a review of the effectiveness of the Group’s risk management and internal control systems, including financial, operational and compliance controls, for the period covered by this Annual Report.

-The Strategic Report comments in detail (pages 34 to 39 of the 2018 Annual Report) on the nature of the principal risks and uncertainties facing the Group; in particular those that would threaten our business model, future performance, solvency or liquidity and the measures in place to mitigate them.
+The Strategic Report comments in detail on pages 44 to 49 of the 2019 Annual Report on the nature of the principal risks and uncertainties facing the Group; in particular those that would threaten our business model, future performance, solvency or liquidity and the measures in place to mitigate them.
 In conducting its review, the Board has included a robust assessment of these risks and the effectiveness of mitigating controls.